Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Discussion

-Figure~\ref{fig:stellar_mass_function} displays the SMFs of star-forming galaxies at $z=6$, derived from the \sphinx\ data \citep{Katz2023} (black dashed lines).
-The upper panels illustrate the SMFs obtained with the \texttt{full\_Z} model and an SMC-type dust law, while the lower panels show results from \texttt{full\_Z\_F410M}.
+Figure~\ref{fig:stellar_mass_function} displays the SMFs of star-forming galaxies at $z=6$, derived from the \sphinx\ data \citep[dashed black lines;][]{Katz2023}.
+The upper panels illustrate the SMFs obtained with the \texttt{attSNE\_Z} model and an SMC-type dust law, while the lower panels show results from \texttt{attSNE\_Z\_F410M}.
 The left and right panels present results based on the median posterior and the minimum $\chi^2$ estimate, respectively.
-For \texttt{full\_Z} with the median posterior, the SMF shows an offset of $\sim0.3$ dex at $M_\mathrm{\star,curr} \sim 10^{8.5}M_\odot$ relative to the true SMF, arising from stellar mass overestimation in low-mass galaxies that shifts the function rightward.
-The SMFs from the \texttt{full\_Z\_F410M} model are nearly identical, indicating that inclusion of the medium band has little influence on the overall shape.
-By contrast, the offset is notably reduced with the minimum $\chi^2$ estimate, implying that the SMF can be more reliably recovered using NGDEEP-like broadband photometry.
+For \texttt{attSNE\_Z} with the median posterior, the SMF shows an offset of $\sim0.3$ dex at $M_\mathrm{\star,curr} \sim 10^{8.5}M_\odot$ relative to the true SMF, arising from stellar mass overestimation in low-mass galaxies that shifts the function rightward.
+The SMFs from the \texttt{attSNE\_Z\_F410M} model are nearly identical, indicating that inclusion of the medium band has little influence on the overall shape.
+By contrast, the offset is notably reduced with the minimum $\chi^2$ estimate, implying that the SMF can be more reliably recovered using NGDEEP-like broad-band photometry.

-Having established a baseline for uncertainties in stellar mass estimates, we now compare the SMFs from \sphinx\ with empirical determinations.
+Having established a baseline for uncertainties in stellar mass estimates, we can then compare the SMFs from \sphinx\ with empirical determinations.
 Figure~\ref{fig:stellar_mass_function} displays SMFs from the studies of \citet{Song2016}, \citet{Stefanon2021}, and \citet{Navarro2024}, each derived via SED fitting of galaxy samples at $z\sim6$.
 The first two are based on HST data, whereas the latter relies on JWST observations.
 As reported by \citet{Katz2023}, \sphinx\ galaxies generally overproduce stars compared to \citet{Song2016} and \citet{Stefanon2021}.
 Because uncertainties in SED fitting typically bias stellar masses upward, this offset implies that the true discrepancy could be even larger.
 By contrast, the SMF obtained by \citet{Navarro2024} agrees more closely with \sphinx, suggesting possible consistency between the simulation and JWST-based measurements.
 Nevertheless, given the limited survey area of that study, wider-field observations will be crucial for establishing whether the apparent agreement is genuine or merely coincidental.